kelsy/weather_app/README.md

 ## Future Updates
 * Use Redis for caching and add caching to the Location lookup as well.
 For the sake of simplicity and the initial functionality, leaving Redis out of the stack.
 * Persist the last several weather lookups in the UI
+* Offer alternate geocoder results for fuzzy addresses ("Did you mean?")